First-Order Rewritability and Complexity of Two-Dimensional Temporal Ontology-Mediated Queries: Introduction

-We next consider work on OMQ answering with temporal ontologies that combines \LTL{} with $\mathcal{EL}$ rather than \DL{}.
-In contrast to \DL{}, $\mathcal{EL}$ admits qualified existential restrictions, $\exists R.C$, but does not admit inverse roles. $\mathcal{EL}$ underpins the \OWLEL{} profile of \textsl{OWL\,2}~\cite{DBLP:books/daglib/0041477}.
-In this case, since OMQ answering with atemporal $\mathcal{EL}$ is already \PTime-complete for data complexity, a more expressive target language than FO$(<)$ is required even for the weakest combinations (unless atemporal $\mathcal{EL}$ is restricted, see below). \citeA{DBLP:conf/ijcai/Gutierrez-Basulto16} consider combinations of fragments of \LTL{} and $\EL$ and investigate the complexity and rewritability of atomic queries.
-A basic difference to the combined languages considered in this article is that no role inclusions are admitted and thus the only temporal expressive power available in the ontology language for roles is to declare them rigid or not (concept inclusions can contain temporal operators).
-In fact, rigid roles have a significant influence on the complexity of query answering.
-The target language for rewritings is the extension datalog$_{1s}$ of datalog introduced by~\citeA{Chomicki:1988:TDD:308386.308416}, and it is shown that answering atomic OMQs is \PTime-complete for data and \PSpace-complete for combined complexity in an $\mathcal{EL}$/\LTL{} combination without rigid roles, and \PSpace-complete for data and in \ExpTime{} for combined complexity if rigid roles can only occur on the left-hand side of concept inclusions.
-It is also shown that, for acyclic ontologies, one obtains rewritability into the extension of $\FO(<)$ with the standard function~$+$.
-Recent work of~\citeA{BorgwardtFK21} investigates temporal OMQ answering over sparse temporal data in an extension of $\mathcal{ELH}_\bot$ with metric temporal operators and different types of rigid concepts: rooted CQs with guarded negation under the minimal-world semantics are shown to be \PTime-complete for data and \ExpSpace-complete for combined complexity.
+We next consider the work on OMQ answering with temporal ontologies that combine \LTL{} with $\EL$ instead of \DL{}. $\EL$ underpins the \OWLEL{} profile of \textsl{OWL\,2}~\cite{DBLP:books/daglib/0041477}, and, unlike $\DL$, it admits qualified existential restrictions, $\exists R.C$, but not inverse roles.
+Since OMQ answering with atemporal $\EL$ is \PTime-complete for data complexity, a more expressive target language than $\FO(<)$ is required. \citeA{DBLP:conf/ijcai/Gutierrez-Basulto16} consider combinations of fragments of \LTL{} and $\EL$ and investigate the complexity and rewritability of atomic queries.
+Since those combinations contain no RIs, the only temporal expressive power in the ontology language for roles is to declare them rigid (CIs can contain temporal operators).
+The target language for rewritings is the extension datalog$_{1s}$ of datalog with a single successor function $\textit{succ}$ introduced by~\citeA{Chomicki:1988:TDD:308386.308416}, and answering atomic OMQs is shown to be \PTime-complete for data and \PSpace-complete for combined complexity in an $\EL$/\LTL{} combination without rigid roles, and \PSpace-complete for data and in \ExpTime{} for combined complexity if rigid roles can occur only on the left-hand side of CIs.
+For acyclic ontologies, rewritability into the extension of $\FO(<)$ with the standard numerical predicate~$+$ is obtained. \citeA{BorgwardtFK21} investigate an extension of $\mathcal{ELH}_\bot$ with diamond-type temporal operators for bridging gaps in sparse temporal data and show that answering metric temporal rooted CQs with guarded negation under the minimal-world semantics is \PTime-complete for data and \ExpSpace-complete for combined complexity.